-The exception report shall be completed by the Contracts & Procurement Officer and submitted to the appropriate authority for approval as follows:-
+The exception report shall be completed by the Contracts & Procurement Officer and Reviewed April 2021, amended under delegation May 2022 submitted to the appropriate authority for approval as follows:-

-- The appropriate Committee or Full Council if: - The value of the contract is over EU threshold and approval has been given by Legal Services and/or Procurement Lincolnshire: and - The tendering exercise would not achieve best value. - The Management Team (one member to sign on behalf of) if: - The potential value of the contract is between £75,000 EU threshold; and
+- The appropriate Committee or Full Council if: - The value of the contract is over EU thresholdthresholdFTS threshold and approval has been given by Legal Services and/or Procurement Lincolnshire: and - The tendering exercise would not achieve best value. - The Management Team (one member to sign on behalf of) if: - The potential value of the contract is between £75,000 UKEUFTS threshold; and - · A quotation or tender differs marginally from the specification but - nevertheless represents the best value for West Lindsey; or - There is only one potential supplier or contractor. - The Chief Finance Officer if: - The value of the contract is below £75,000; and - The requirement is of an urgent nature; or - Social value is of high importance; or - There is only one potential supplier or contractor; or - There are unforeseen events.

-- A quotation or tender differs marginally from the specification but nevertheless represents the best value for West Lindsey; or - There is only one potential supplier or contractor. - The Chief Finance Officer if: - The value of the contract is below £75,000; and - The requirement is of an urgent nature; or - · Social value is of high importance; or - There is only one potential supplier or contractor; or - · There are unforeseen events.
+All exceptions shall be recorded on the Councils' Contract

-All exceptions shall be recorded on the Councils' Contract Register.
+Register.